 When are school breaks scheduled?

-Typically there is a mid-school break for approximately two weeks from before Christmas through the first week of January, and there is a break for about two months (usually June & July).
-The school calendar changes based on the ship maintenance schedule.
-If you would like to be connected to a family onboard with children of a similar group to yours, please ask a recruiter!
+Typically, there is a mid-school break for approximately two weeks from before Christmas through the first week of January, and there is a break for about two months (usually June & July).
+The school calendar may change based on the ship maintenance schedule.
+If you would like to be connected to a family onboard with children of a similar group to yours to learn more, please ask a recruiter!

 What is there to do as a family on our off time?

 For on-ship activities, both Mercy Ships are furnished with swimming pools, and with ample deck space and equipment for playing.
 Families can also find an Internet Café / computer room, and a well-stocked library of books and DVDs.

 For off-ship activities, and depending on port location, there are typically places to visit ashore, like parks or local hotels with pool facilities.
 There are often local beaches, and Mercy Ships will provide guidance on their safety for crew.
 Mercy Ships also helps to arrange crew activities, including days out to different local places of interest – markets, nice restaurants, etc. There are plenty of opportunities to travel and see the country in which we are serving.